Caerwent Training Area: Royal Navy Propellant Factory, Caerwent

 Like all explosive factories of this type, a capacious supply of water was required for use in the manufacturing processes.
 To manufacture 150 tons of cordite per week the factory would need 3 million imperial gallons (14,000 m³) of drinking quality water per day.

-In latter part of the 19th century, the Great Western Railway (GWR) had undertaken the engineering feat of constructing the Severn Tunnel under the River Severn.
+In the latter part of the 19th century, the Great Western Railway (GWR) had undertaken the engineering feat of constructing the Severn Tunnel under the River Severn.
 One of the major difficulties encountered underground was the 'Great Spring', which necessitated the pumping of over 9 million gallons (41,000 m³) of water per day, at Sudbrook, from the western end of the tunnel, conveniently located only three miles (5 km) away from the proposed site at Caerwent.
 Even during the great drought of 1934 the lowest daily return was 9.1 million imperial gallons (41,000 m³).
 The GWR used about 1.5 million imperial gallons (6,800 m³) per day themselves, so there was always a guaranteed daily surplus of 7.5 million imperial gallons (34,000 m³).

 Work began to create the propellants factory in 1939.
 A total of £4.7 million was spent on buildings and roads, and £2.5 million on plant and equipment.
 The site's total area was 1580 acre of land with a total of 1163 acre enclosed within the factory fence.
 The scale of site consumed the village of Dinham which was located at the northern edge of the RNPF Caerwent.

-By the end of 1940 the Main Office block was complete, and in December of that year the Unit 1 Sulphuric Acid Factory went into production with acid mixing for the Nitrocellulose and Nitroglycerine manufacturing.
+By the end of 1940, the Main Office block was complete, and in December of that year the Unit 1 Sulphuric Acid Factory went into production with acid mixing for the Nitrocellulose and Nitroglycerine manufacturing.
 Five months later, the Pressure Oxidation Plant for the manufacture of Nitric acid came on stream.
 In August 1941 the Nitrocellulose and Nitroglycerine plants were operational and were soon working 24 hours a day on a three-shift pattern.
 At the same time, Unit 2 of the factory was almost completed, so RNPF Caerwent was now virtually operational.

+The factory had its own standard gauge railway system, miles of roads and a wide range of buildings, from small earth-banked bomb stores to large four storey built brick buildings.